EgyptAir: Early years: Misr Airwork (1932–1949)

 The Alexandria–Assiut route, which called at Port Said, Cairo and Minia, and the Cairo–Cyprus–Haifa–Baghdad run were the two operative services the carrier had by 1936.
 Hadj flights commenced in 1937.
 Operations to Cyprus resumed in 1938 with a Cairo–Lydda–Haifa–Larnaka service.
 The carrier operated all-British aircraft in the early years, and by April 1939 the fleet comprised one D.H.
 Dragon, one D.H.
 Dragonfly, five D.H.
 Rapìdes, two D.H.86s and one D.H.86B that worked on the Alexandria–Cairo, Alexandria–Port Said–Cairo–Minia–Assiut, Cairo–Assiut–Luxor–Assuan, Cairo–Lydda–Haifa–Baghdad and Cairo–Port Said–Lydda–Haifa routes.
 The Egyptian government took over all the routes in September 1939.
 In 1940, a service to Beirut and Palestine was started.
 Three Avro 19s were incorporated into the fleet in 1944.
 Three accidents that took place in late 1945 prompted strikes for a fleet renewal and caused operations to come to a total halt since February 1946; services resumed in May, and by late 1946 the fleet included four Avro Ansons, one Beech AT-11, five Beech C-45s, four de Havilland D.H.89 Dragon Rapides and two North American AT-6 Texan.
 The carrier benefited from the Allies' regional aircraft disposal station that sold surplus military aircraft being located in Egypt.
 Two more Beech C-45s were delivered in 1947, and the Vickers Viking was incorporated in 1948.
 In May 1949, all the capital and the aircraft park was acquired by the government.
 After the Egyptian state became the sole shareholder, the company changed its name to Misrair SAE.

 Misrair (1949–1957)

-Misrair continued to fly the same routes as its predecessor.
+Misrair continued to fly the same routes as under the new name.
 In 1951, three Languedocs were acquired; these were intended for deployment on longer routes.
 The Languedocs replaced the Vikings on flights to Geneva, Khartoum, and Tehran.

 On 1 December 1952 Misrair took over the domestic competitor Services Aériens Internationaux d'Égypte (SAIDE) and thus ended the flight operations of this airline.
 Only the successful route Cairo-Tunis was carried over to Misrair's own route network.